 The RoboBlockly Full Curriculum consists of Free Curriculum and Prime Curriculum.
-The Prime Curriculum for authorized instructors and their students for classroom and/or distance learning consists of three courses in robotics, two courses in coding, and eleven courses covering Kindergarten math through Algebra I.
+The Prime Curriculum for authorized instructors and their students for classroom and/or distance learning consists of grade-level courses in CS and STEAM with Robotics and Mathematics with Robotics.

 This Instructor's Guide provides an overview of the curriculum and how to get started with creating and managing classes.